-A financial institution that provides merchant accounts.
-A merchant account allows you to accept credit cards.
-All merchant accounts must be sponsored by a bank that is a member of the card associations (Visa & MC).
-They are responsible for depositing the funds into your checking account.
+A financial institution that provides merchant’s the ability to accept payments from consumers for goods or services.
+Typically, this refers to accepting credit and/or debit cards.
+All merchant accounts must be sponsored by a bank that is a member of the card associations (such as Visa, Mastercard, American Express, and Discover.
+An Acquiring bank is responsible for depositing the funds into the businesses checking account.

 The 6-digit code returned to the merchant upon approving a transaction.

-Authorization is the process of checking for available credit in the card holder’s credit card account.
-A positive authorization reduces the cardholder’s available credit and reserves the funds for settlement.
-Settlement actually deducts the funds from the card holder’s account.
+Authorization - is the process of checking for available credit in the card holder’s account.
+A positive authorization places a hold the appropriate funds and reduces the cardholder’s available balance.

 Once a batch is settled, it receives a batch ID.
 Every transaction in the batch shares this ID.
 If a transaction does not have a batch ID associated with it, the transaction has not been settled.

-The process of exchanging financial transaction details between an acquirer and an issuer to facilitate posting of a cardholder’s account and reconciliation of a customer’s settlement position.
-Clearing and settlement occurs simultaneously.
+The process of exchanging financial transaction details between an acquirer and an issuer to facilitate the posting of a cardholder’s account and reconciliation of a customer’s settlement position.
+Clearing and settlement occur simultaneously.

-A process where the currency involved in the transaction itself is converted into the currency of settlement or the currency of the issuer, so the transaction can be authorized, cleared and reported.
+A process where the currency involved in the transaction itself is converted into the currency of settlement or the currency of the issuer, so the transaction can be authorized, cleared and settled.

-VISA and MasterCard implemented a security feature known as “CVV2” and “CVC2”.
+A security feature known as “CVV2” and “CVC2”.
 These are the three-digit numbers printed on the back side of the card (signature panel) to the far right.
 The three-digit code helps validate that the cardholder has the card in his/her possession, and the account is legitimate.
 You can include the code in your transaction and expect to receive a “match” or “no match” response.
-If you are using a shopping cart, make sure it is capable of collection these numbers.
-You are also not allowed to store these numbers.
+If you are using a shopping cart, make sure it can collect these numbers.
+A CVV and CVC cannot be stored in any form by a merchant.

 American Express may also have a four-digit security code that should be on the front of the card above the account number.
 Discover Card also has a three-digit code very similar to Visa/MC in the same location.

-A paperless transfer of funds initiated by transmission from a terminal, computer or telephone.
+A paperless transfer of funds initiated electronically from one account into another.